letsencrypt/website/DOCUMENTATION.md

 ## `untranslated: 1`

 When the website is built, a page with this parameter will:
-- Have it's content replaced by the English version
+- Have its content replaced by the English version
 - Links pointing to English pages that can be translated will be rewritten to points to the translation instead
 - The top of the page will have a message to encourage new translators